lixzhang/mlscreenshots/README.md

-to save screenshots
+# Screenshot

-change on github
+This is used to save screenshots.